isaidnocookies/Threshodl-Wallet-Server/README.md

-Threshodl Wallet Server.
+The Threshodl Wallet Server.
 Written in Node.js using Typescript